In this article, we are going to see Automation Testing vs Manual Testing.

 First, we will see what is Manual testing & Automation Testing.

 What is Manual Testing?

 Manual testing is the process of testing the software manually to find the defects.
-Testers should have the perspective of an end user and to ensure all the features are working as mentioned in the requirement document.
+Tester should have the perspective of an end-user and to ensure all the features are working as mentioned in the requirement document.
 In this process, testers execute the test cases and generate the reports manually without using any automation tools.

 Types of Manual Testing: